What's Included

 Testing Templates

-Master test checklist, issue tracking log, and a singleton database wrapper that prevents connection pool explosion.
-All inputs are auto-sanitized against NoSQL injection.
+Master test checklist, issue tracking log, and StrictDB — a unified database driver that prevents connection pool explosion.
+Built-in sanitization and guardrails allow safe operators while stripping dangerous ones.

 Live AI Monitor